stephenvisser/aspnet-mvc-intro/content/index.md

 Views can be strongly typed:
 - this means that a specific model class type can be associated with the view
-- the view has access to an object, Model, of the specified type
+- the view has access to an object, Model, of the specified type Can also use dynamic objects such as the ViewBag to pass values to the view.

 ###Controllers (Yup, the C)
 *Controllers* are defined to handle incoming requests and demonstrate the philosophy of *convention over configuration*.